My Giallo-Inspired Wedding: A Homage to Italian Thrillers

 The Venue

-The wedding meal and reception took place in the venue's ballroom which is a fantastic space - not only for the great lighting as mentioned above but also for its stage, ornate ceilings, draping and amazing DJ booth.
-Very little had to be done to the space; the chairs were gold so perfectly matched the theme and the tables were draped in black tablecloths echoing the black draping on the walls.
-The black and gold look of the room worked incredibly well with the gold table centrepieces which I go into detail about down below.
+The wedding meal and reception took place in the venue's ballroom, which is a fantastic space not only for the great lighting but also for its stage, ornate ceilings, draping, and amazing DJ booth (thanks to my friend Rehan Yousuf aka Deejay Yourself for DJ'ing).
+Very little had to be done to the space; the chairs were gold, perfectly matching the theme, and the tables were draped in black tablecloths, echoing the black draping on the walls.
+The black and gold look of the room worked incredibly well with the gold table centrepieces, which I detail below.

 The Stationery